KhronosGroup/Vulkan-Loader/BUILD.md

 Then change working directory to the "build-qnx" in this project and type "make".
 It will build the ICD loader for all CPU targets supported by QNX.

-### SDK Symbols

-The Vulkan Loader is a component of the Fuchsia SDK, so it must explicitly declare its exported symbols in the file vulkan.symbols.api; see [SDK](https://fuchsia.dev/fuchsia-src/development/sdk).

 ## Cross Compilation

 While this repo is capable of cross compilation, there are a handful of caveats.